Here are answers to some of our most common questions.

 Scholarships with stand-alone applications have various due dates.
 Please check the listing of stand-alone applications for more details.

-Award and declination notifications will be sent during April and May to the email address you used to create your account in the portal.
+Award and declination notifications will be sent during June and July 2024 to the email address you used to create your account in the portal.

 Your award notification email or letter will include instructions on how to claim your award.
 You must submit a completed Student Recipient Information Form along with your class schedule showing at least 12 hours of enrollment (for undergraduate students) to Rachael Watkins at watkins@thcf.org.